sasha-laurent/amb-project/README2018.md

 # AMB PROJECT

 ## About the project

 This is a 2018 update on the amb-project state.
 AMB is now built and running on the Symfony 2.8 version.

 This README2018 will give instructions (again) on how to execute and take on the project.
-It will also describe the project's architecture (files of the project) as well as describe briefly every bundle.
+It will then give informations about AMB,  It will also describe the project's structure (files of the project) as well as describe briefly every bundle.

-## Authors
+## SUMMARY

-Names: Sasha Laurent - Clara Lecroisey
-Email address: sasha.laurent@imt-atlantique.net - clara.lecroisey@imt-atlantique.net
+1. Instructions to run the project
+2. About the AMB platform
+    2.1 Generalities
+    2.2 Roles and Functionalities/Accesses
+    2.3 Features
+3. Repository's Structure
+4. Bundles
+    4.1 PresentationBundle
+    4.2 ResourceBundle
+    4.3 UserBundle
+    4.4 QuizBundle
+    4.5 ForumBundle
+    4.6 SearchBundle
+    4.7 ContextualHelpBundle

-## Instructions to run the project
+## 1. Instructions to run the project

 1. Download the project from a source (git, zip,...).